Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

+\textbf{Earliest Starts} The computation of earliest extraction periods for each block in a mine planning model is a well known strategy for reducing model complexity and solve times.
+For a given block, $b$, we compute the total tons of material that would have to be extracted, on the basis of mining precedence constraints, before extraction of $b$ can begin.
+For a given time period, $t$, if this value exceeds the total cumulative mining capacity across periods 1 to $t$, then we can fix all mining related decision variables for $b$ -- block start, depletion, and flow variables -- in period $t$, to zero.

-Relaxation Induced Neighbourhood Search (RINS) is a neighbourhood construction approach that utilises a current incumbent solution and information obtained by solving the linear relaxation of a MIP \citep{danna2005exploring}.
+\textbf{Relaxation Induced Neighbourhood Search (RINS)} RINS is a neighbourhood construction approach that utilises a current incumbent solution and information obtained by solving the linear relaxation of a MIP \citep{danna2005exploring}.
 The idea is that variables that take on the same value in the incumbent, and in the MIPs linear relaxation, will likely take on the same value in a good solution.
-We borrow this idea to allow larger neighbourhood sizes, in terms of numbers of blocks, while retaining reasonable solve times in each iteration of LNS.
-When using this strategy, we first solve the linear relaxation of each MIP formed during LNS.
+We borrow this idea to allow larger neighbourhood sizes, in terms of numbers of blocks, while retaining reasonable subproblem solve times.
+For a given LNS subproblem, we first solve its linear relaxation.
 We fix each integer variable that takes on the same value in the current best solution (the incumbent), and in the solution to the linear relaxation, to that value.
-The MIP is then re-solved.
+The subproblem is then re-solved.